microsoft/vcpkg/docs/commands/install.md

 ### `--no-downloads`

-When building a package, prevent recipes from downloading new assets during the build.
+When building a package, prevent ports from downloading new assets during the build.

-By default, recipes will acquire source code and tools on demand from the internet (subject to [Asset Caching][]).
-This parameter blocks downloads and restricts recipes to only the assets that were previously downloaded and cached on the machine.
+By default, ports will acquire source code and tools on demand from the internet (subject to [Asset Caching][]).
+This parameter blocks downloads and restricts ports to only the assets that were previously downloaded and cached on the machine.

 ### `--only-downloads`

 Attempt to download all assets required for an install plan without performing any builds.

 When passed this option, vcpkg will run every recipe in the plan until they make their first non-downloading external process call.
-Most recipes perform all required downloads before this call (which is usually to their buildsystem), so this procedure will successfully run all download steps without executing the underlying build.
+Most ports perform all required downloads before this call (which is usually to their buildsystem), so this procedure will successfully run all download steps without executing the underlying build.

 ### `--only-binarycaching`